angelotheman/form-web-app/README.md

 6. When you are done editing, **push all changes to your branch** ```git push -u origin arlooDev```.
 Use this command only once when you do ```git push``` for the first time.
 In subsequent times, just use ```git push origin arlooDev```.

 ## Next Steps
-1. Paste all your HTML codes in
+1. Paste all your HTML codes in _Views/Home/Index.cshtml_.
+2. Paste all your CSS codes in _Views/Home/Index.cshtml.css_.
+3. When you are done, run ```git push origin arlooDev``` to bring the changes here.